James Condon

 He briefly had small guest roles in the internationally popular TV drama's Prisoner and two different guest parts in Neighbours alongside his wife, series regular Anne Haddy.

 Early life

 James Thomas Condon was born in Fremantle, Western Australia.
+Condon was the brother of actress and theatre producer Coralie Condon, who was a recipient of the Order of Australian and was known as "The First Lady of Western Australian Television", and had a brother, Terry.

 Career

 He started his career in repertory theatre alongside his sister Coralie in 1941, before he joined ABC Radio in Perth in 1942.
 He served with the Royal Australian Air Force during World War II, being promoted to flight lieutenant.

 After the war, Condon went to England and worked for the BBC before returning to Australia in 1951 to resume his acting career, working on radio serials, including Portia Faces Life.
 When TV arrived in Australia in 1956, he moved to Sydney and appeared on the opening night of ABN2, Sydney, and in a number of ABC plays, including Tomorrow's Child and A Phoenix Too Frequent.

 He played the lead role in ATN7's The Story of Peter Grey, one of the first soap opera dramas produced for Australian television in 1961.

 Also in 1961, while hosting his variety show What's Next, Condon hosted an old friend from Perth, Ray Hartley, to talk about his recent successes in London and New York.
 Hartley was a world-class Australian pianist, composer, arranger and philanthropist.